Botanical gardens in the Netherlands

 Other treasures include the Wollemi pine, a species vulnerable to extinction, and of which only a small number exist today; carnivorous plants in the butterfly greenhouse and a canopy walk in the Three Climate Greenhouse, which takes you from the subtropics to the tropics.

 The Hortus Botanicus is full of gorgeous plants and collections to explore.
-And the wonder doesn’t end there.
-They also regularly have exhibitions.
-The current one, Table topics, runs from April 6 to August 31 and delves into food behaviour and edible plants.
-Visitors will be able to see the edible plant collection.
+And the wonder doesn’t end there; they also regularly have exhibitions.

-This garden is the largest single green area adjoining the Delft inner city and was made almost a hundred years ago.
-Upon entering, you will find yourself in the Tree Garden, where there is also a barefoot path for if you feel like freeing yourself from your shoes.
+The Botanical Garden is the largest single green area adjoining the city of Delft and was established almost 100 years ago.
+Upon entering, you will find yourself in the Tree Garden, where there is also a barefoot path if you feel like freeing yourself from your shoes.

 In the Tree Garden, there is also a rock garden, aviary and a children’s playhouse.
 Further into the garden, you will reach the Middle Garden, a space surrounded by high gables.
 Here, volunteers grow edible crops, lost vegetable species and flowers that bees love.